-The Third Annual "Conversations with Alumni" Lunchbox was held on Tuesday, October 14th at 12:30 in THE Vassiliadis Family Black Box Theatre (C131).
+The Third Annual "Conversations with Alumni" Lunchbox was held on Tuesday, October 14, 2014 in THE Vassiliadis Family Black Box Theatre (C131).
 ALL THEATRE ALUMNI ARE WELCOME!
 PLEASE LET US KNOW YOU ARE COMING BY CONTACTING THEATREARTS@SANDIEGO.EDU.

 We remain invested in your ongoing stories as you take a walk down memory lane and look around at the ever changing and growing theatre department.